 Locate the low points in your lines

-- The manufacturer’s user manual may have instructions on where these are located.
-These are generally located under your RV in the lowest point in your water system, with separate lines for hot and cold.
+- Your RV owner's manual may have instructions on where these are located.
+These are generally located under your RV near the lowest area of your water system.
+Some RVs have two drain points, one for hot and one for cold, while others have three separate drain points: one each for cold water, hot water, and fresh water.

-- Open your sink faucet to allow for drainage.
+- Open your faucets in the kitchen and bathroom to allow for maximum drainage.
+Also flush your toilet so remove as much water as possible.
 Close up when the water stops draining.

 Clean out the holding tank

 - Open up your drinking water hold tank drain and empty the water out of it.
-Force any remaining water out by running the pump, but do not leave pump running after the water is drained or your motor could burn out.
+Turn on the water pump to ensure that all the water has been pushed out.
+Turn the pump off when done.
+Running the pump after the water is drained could cause your motor to burn out.

 Flush the fresh water tank with bleach